phadke555/mcorec_baseline/docs/data.md

     }
     ```

 - `ego_crops/`: This subfolder is only provided in the training set.
 It contains data derived from the egocentric video (e.g., `ego_video.mp4`) captured by the speaker's phone.
-The file inside this folder have the same structure like the `central_crops/` folder.
+The source `ego_video.mp4`, captured by the speaker's smartphone, includes an audio track (single channel 16kHz) recorded by a lapel microphone that was connected to the smartphone and positioned close to the speaker's mouth for enhanced audio clarity.
+The file structure and formats within `ego_crops/` are identical to those found in the `central_crops/` folder.

 - `labels/`: This subfolder is only provided in the train and dev set.
 It contains the ground truth information for the session.
   - `speaker_to_cluster.json`: This file likely maps each speaker ID (e.g., spk_0, spk_1) to a conversation cluster or group ID.
 This helps in identifying which speakers are part of the same conversation within the session, as one session can feature multiple distinct conversations.
 Example: